 Check whether you need a yellow fever certificate by visiting the National Travel Health Network and Centre’s TravelHealthPro website.

 UK Emergency Travel Documents

-UK Emergency Travel Documents (ETDs) are not valid for entry into Saudi Arabia.
+UK Emergency Travel Documents (ETDs) are not valid for entry into Saudi Arabia or for transiting through Saudi Arabia.
 However, ETDs are accepted for exit from Saudi Arabia.

 You may be refused entry to Saudi Arabia if your passport contains evidence of previous travel to Israel or indicates Israel as your birthplace.

-If you are a female visitor or resident you must be met by your sponsor on arrival.
+If you are a female visitor arriving on a non-tourist visa, or a resident, you must be met by your sponsor on arrival.
 Otherwise you may face delays before being allowed to enter the country or to continue on other flights.

-Foreign women married to Saudi nationals must have permission from their husband to leave Saudi Arabia.
+Foreign women married to Saudi nationals must have a re-entry or final exit permit issued by their husband to leave Saudi Arabia.